Ventura Drunk Driving Accidents

 Compensatory damages that certain family members can recover in case of a loved one's wrongful death in a drunk driving accident include the value of their loss of love, guidance, support, and affection, as well as household services and their loss of future financial support.
 The estate typically can recover for funeral and burial expenses, medical bills, and lost wages, including what the decedent would have reasonably been likely to earn had they survived the accident.Retain a Drunk Driving Accident Lawyer in Ventura

 Drunk driving accidents can have devastating consequences.
-At Sharifi Firm, PLC, our experienced car accident attorneys may be able to help you recover compensation from the parties responsible for your injuries.
+At Sharifi Firm, APC, our experienced car accident attorneys may be able to help you recover compensation from the parties responsible for your injuries.
 Contact us online or call us at 1-866-422-7222 to set up a free appointment to discuss your case with a Ventura drunk driving accident attorney.